D-Sketon/hexo-theme-reimu/README.en.md

     autoRender: true
 ```

-And add the following configuration to the outer `_config.yml`
+Add the following configuration to the outer `_config.yml`

 ```yaml
 markdown_it_plus: